blockchain-lab-um/issuer-platform-EduCTX/libs/shared/ONBOARDING.md

 ## Registering a DID to EBSI TIR (Trusted Issuer Registry)

-Using [the same form](https://ec.europa.eu/digital-building-blocks/tracker/plugins/servlet/desk/portal/11/create/127) as mentioned before, you can request the registration to the EBSI TIR (Trusted Issuer Registry).
+> Using [the same form](https://ec.europa.eu/digital-building-blocks/tracker/plugins/servlet/desk/portal/11/create/127) (we recommend selecting subject "Register a DID") as mentioned before, you can request the registration to the EBSI TIR (Trusted Issuer Registry).
 The support team will guide you through this process as well.
 The fields <JWT> and <number> will be provided by them, probably along with exact commands to run for registering as a trusted issuer.

 ### Start the EBSI CLI